Doi Murgi Recipe

 To Marinate The Chicken

-Use skinless bone-in chicken pieces for the best taste.
-If you are not a bone-in chicken person, you can use boneless chicken cut into small pieces.
+For the best taste, use skinless bone-in chicken pieces.
+If you are not a fan of bone-in chicken, you can use boneless chicken cut into small pieces.

 Use any variety of potatoes for this curry.

-You will also need plain yogurt (dahi, curd), lime juice, ginger garlic paste, and salt.
+You will also need plain yogurt (dahi or curd), freshly squeezed lime juice, ginger-garlic paste, and salt.

 For The Gravy

-Whole Spices – Use Indian whole spices like cloves, black cardamoms, dry red chilies, and bay leaves to flavor the doi murgi curry.
+Whole Spices – To flavor the doi murgi curry, use Indian whole spices like cloves (laung), black cardamom (badi elaichi), dry red chilies, and bay leaves (tejpatta).

 Oil – Use mustard oil for the traditional taste.
-If it’s not available, then you can use any cooking oil.
+If it’s not available, you can use any cooking oil instead.

-Spice Powders – This curry uses basic spice powders such as garam masala powder, coriander powder, and Kashmiri red chili powder.
+Spice Powders – This curry utilizes basic spice powders, including garam masala powder, coriander powder, and Kashmiri red chili powder.

 Others – You will also need onions, fresh ginger, garlic, and salt.